wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Azure needs an X509 public key that is either PEM or DER encoded at the provisioning time.
 Generate a public/private key pair using the instructions located at How to Use SSH with Linux on Azure.
 If you plan to use putty.exe as an SSH client either on Windows or Linux, you have to convert the PEM encoded RSA private key to PPK format using puttygen.exe; the instructions for this can be found in the above web page.

 ####STEP 2: Create Ubuntu template VM
-To create the template VM, log into the Azure Management Portal and use the following sequence: Click NEW, COMPUTE, VIRTUAL MACHINE, FROM GALLERY, UBUNTU, Ubuntu Server 14.04 LTS, and then click the right arrow.
+To create the template VM, log into the Azure classic portal and use the following sequence: Click NEW, COMPUTE, VIRTUAL MACHINE, FROM GALLERY, UBUNTU, Ubuntu Server 14.04 LTS, and then click the right arrow.
 For a tutorial that describes how to create a Linux VM, see Create a Virtual Machine Running Linux.

 Enter the following information on the "Virtual machine configuration" screen #1: